percona/everest-doc/docs/use/db_provision.md

         ![!image](../images/everest_multi-namespaces.png)

 5. On the **Resources** page, select the **Number of nodes**.
 Also, set the resources per node by selecting one of the predefined presets or by specifying the CPU, Memory, and Disk.
-For more information on resources, see the [Scale database deployment](../use/scaling.md).
+For more information on resources, see the [Scale database deployment](../use/scaling.md) section.

 6. On the **Scheduled Backups** page, set up a schedule if you wish to run backup jobs for your new database.